ehForwarderBot/ehForwarderBot/docs/getting-started.md

 A few simple steps to get started with EFB.

+## A good network environment
+Since most of our channels are using polling for message retrieval, a good network environment is necessary for the bot to run smoothly.
+A poor network environment may lead to slow response, or lost of messages in some cases.

 ## Choose, install and enable plugins
-From the [Plugins repository]() _(TODO)_, you can choose among a range of different channels that fits your need.
+From the [Plugins repository](plugins-repository.md), you can choose among a range of different channels that fits your need.
 If you have completed all the steps in [Installation instruction](installation.md), you are ready to proceed with **official channels** (i.e. channels maintained by the framework author).
 For other channels, you may need to check up with their respective instructions.

 To install plugins, download or clone their project, and save it in the `/plugins` folder.